HESOFTS/sexten_2017/model_creator/README.md

 # README : scriptModel_variable.py

-The script, written in python, generates a .xml file to caraterise one or more source or background models in the ctools standard starting from plain text file.
+The script, written in Python, generates a .xml file to caraterise one or more source or background models in the *ctools* standard starting from plain text file.

+The script needs **Python** and **GammaLib** library.
+GammaLib is freely available [here](http://gammalib.sourceforge.net/admin/index.html "Getting GammaLib page")

 To launch, in a bash terminal, write: `python scriptModel_variable.py flie_name`